One on one design consultations

-My goal is to help you solve your design dilemmas so that you can create a beautiful and functional home for yourself and your family.
-These are one on one consultations devoted to your specific challenges and frustrations.
+My goal with Design Sage is to help you solve your design dilemmas so that you can create a beautiful and functional home for yourself and your family.
+These one on one consultations are devoted to your specific challenges and frustrations.

 “Giving you confidence to tackle your design dilemmas”